bchhabra2490/code-converter-cli/README.md

 - Full conversion between programming languages is an extremely complex task that often requires manual adjustment.
 - Complex language features, custom libraries, and platform-specific code may not convert perfectly.
 - API rate limits may affect large-scale conversions.
+- When converting multiple files separately, inter-file dependencies may not be handled as well as when converting entire directories.

 ## License